Tomat05/pico/README.md

 # pico

-Repository for Engineering Society Pico project
+Repository for Engineering Society Pico project.

+## Writing Code for the Pico

-## Thonny
+### Thonny

+- This option is recommended for people with little-to-no prior programming experience.
+- Installation is as follows:

-### Windows
+#### Windows

-- Go to the [website](https://thonny.org/) and download the Windows installer for the latest supported Python version
+- Go to the [website](https://thonny.org/) and download the Windows installer for the latest supported Python version.

-### Mac
+#### Mac

-- Open the terminal and

 ```sh
 brew install thonny
 ```

-### Linux
+#### Linux

-- Arch
+- Arch:

 ```sh
 yay -S thonny
 ```

-- Debian/Ubuntu
+- Debian/Ubuntu:

 ```sh
 sudo apt install thonny
 ```

-- Fedora
+- Fedora:

 ```sh
 sudo dnf install thonny
 ```

+### VSCode

+- This option is recommended for people who already have vscode installed and know at least vaguely what they're doing.
+- To use the Pico wit vscode, install the `MicroPico` extension.